-Dr. Friedel is Distinguished Clinical Professor of Psychiatry at Virginia Commonwealth University, and Professor Emeritus at the University of Alabama at Birmingham.
-He received his undergraduate and medical degrees from Duke University, and completed an internship in internal medicine and a residency in psychiatry at Duke.
+Dr. Friedel is a Distinguished Clinical Professor of Psychiatry at Virginia Commonwealth University and Professor Emeritus at the University of Alabama at Birmingham.
+He received his undergraduate and medical degrees from Duke University and completed an internship in internal medicine and a residency in psychiatry at Duke.
 He served for two years as a research fellow at the National Institute of Mental Health in Bethesda, Maryland.

 Dr. Friedel’s research interests have focused, in part, on developing effective pharmacological treatments for patients with borderline personality disorder, and on identifying biological defects in patients with this disorder.
 He has founded Borderline Personality Disorder Clinics at both UAB and MCV/VCU.
-In addition, he has published a book for patients with borderline personality disorder, their families and mental health professionals titled Borderline Personality Disorder Demystified.
-The the second edition of this book is in press and will be published in February, 2018.
+In addition, he has published a book for patients with borderline personality disorder, their families, and mental health professionals titled Borderline Personality Disorder Demystified.
+The second edition of this book is in press and will be published in February 2018.